 Eyes of the Consumer

-The end product that is delivered to a consumer should always be something that they want to continue to purchase.
+The end product delivered to a consumer should always be something they want to continue to purchase.

 Getting it right in terms of cost, eco-friendly, easy to recycle and meeting the standards that people expect comes down to one thing: